campbell17/campbell17-v2/journal/draft-grinding-my-beans.md

 Take a moment to visualize that word.
 When you hear the word "scalable", what comes to mind?

 What comes to my mind are things like factories and assembly lines and fast food restaurants.
-Billion dollar industry things.
+Billion-dollar industry things.

 Scalability is the measure of whether or not a perceived experience can be maintained as you add volume.
 For example, it takes about five minutes to make one cup of coffee for me - one person - every morning.